lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 The boot process flows as follows:

 1. Power on.
-    1. Execution is restricted to the ROM region via [OpenTitan Secure Boot HW Support][secure-boot-hw-support].
+    1. Execution is restricted to the ROM region.
+Execution of other types of memory is initially prevented by the reset logic.
-    2. The last PMP region (region #15) is configured by reset logic to cover the entire flash region, with only the R and L bits set (that is, the region is **R**ead-only and **L**ocked, meaning the region is respected in Machine mode and cannot be unlocked unless by a system reset).
 2. Execution enters ROM stage.
+    1. The Enhanced Physical Memory Protection feature is enabled and configured according to the schema laid out in [Memory Protection][mask-rom-epmp].
-    1. All SRAM except for retention SRAM is cleared.
+    2. All SRAM except for retention SRAM is cleared.
-    2. The active boot slot is loaded from the flash Boot Info.
+    3. The active boot slot is loaded from the flash Boot Info.
 This value is called the Active `ROM_EXT` Slot.
-    3. Starting with the Active `ROM_EXT` Slot, the ROM code performs the
+    4. Starting with the Active `ROM_EXT` Slot, the ROM code performs the
         following:
         1. Determine if the slot is empty by testing for presence of the header magic value.